ArnavGupta47/odd-even-cricket-game/README.md

 ## 📝 How It Works

-- The game is lossely based on cricket.
+- The game is loosely based on cricket.
-- The toss is decided by who correctly guessed whether the sum was odd or even of the first numbers chosen by both the players.
+- The toss is decided by who correctly guessed whether the sum was odd or even of the first numbers chosen by both players.

 ## 🎯 Features
--Turn-based play: Choose to bat or bowl first.
+- Turn-based play: Choose to bat or bowl first.
--Simple console interface.
+- Simple console interface.
--Randomized computer behavior.
+- Randomized computer behavior.
--Keeps track of both players' scores.
+- Keeps track of both players' scores.
--Clear match outcome: Win / Lose .
+- Clear match outcome: Win / Lose.

 ## 💻 Technologies Used